sanjana-singamsetty/kidney_disease_prediction/README.md

 # kindey_disease_prediction
-Implemented various classification algorithms like svm,rf,decision tree and knn and also performed feauture selection and hyper paramter tuning
+Implemented various classification algorithms like ExtraTrees,rf,decision tree and  LightGBM, and also performed feauture selection and hyper paramter tuning
 # Chronic Kidney Disease Prediction

 This project aims to predict the presence or absence of chronic kidney disease based on medical and clinical data.
 It employs a variety of machine learning algorithms and techniques to achieve accurate predictions.